 5-8 p.m., Marriott Marquis, Times Square

-Catch up with classmates and others who graduated in your decade.
-Restaurant locations will be announced.
+Catch up with classmates and other Leopards at special locations in the city.
+Restaurants will be announced.

 First Women of Lafayette Dinner